 --Just this ad, Mr Bloom said, pushing through towards the steps, puffing,

+and taking the cutting from his pocket.
 I spoke with Mr Keyes just now.
 He'll

 give a renewal for two months, he says.
 After he'll see.
 But he wants a par